TUD-IMB/fosanalysis/README.md

 - Linux and Mac: `python3 -m pip install -U fosanalysis`
 - Windows: `py -m pip install -U fosanalysis`

+The documentation for the most recent release is available [here](https://tud-imb.github.io/fosanalysis/).
 A quick guide on how to use this framework is provided in [Getting Started](./doc/GettingStarted.md).
-To build the full documentation, run `doxygen` in the root directory of the project (this directory) and it will generate it in the directory `./Documentation/`
+To build the documentation yourself, run `doxygen` in the root directory of the project (this directory).
+The generated files will available in the directory `./Documentation/`.

 See [CONTRIBUTING](./CONTRIBUTING.md) for details on how to contribute to `fosanalysis`.